PowerShell/Community-Blog/Posts/2021/09/my-crescendo-journey.md

 The end result was a well-structured, fully documented module.

-I still have one cmdlet left to create and I need to add administrative elevation since `vssadmin` requires it.
+I still have one cmdlet left to create and I want to add administrative elevation since `vssadmin` requires it.
 But I am happy with the results I have so far.

 ## Conclusion